HeartOfIrons/AuroraSystems/README.md

 - **VERSION:** Includes the current version, oldest version, and the version status to make sure you stay up to date.

+- **GRAPHICS:** Includes FPS and Tick Rate for you to make sure your graphics is running smoothly.

+- **CHARACTER:** Allows you to configure your Character's Walkspeed, Jumppower, and Rig Type.

 *This readme is currently in Alpha.
 Expect changes.*